Folk song competition 2019

 The competition is open to receive entries until midnight on Tuesday 1st October.
 The entries will be whittled down to ten finalists who will compete on Friday, 29nd November 2019.

 (This is a change to the original date because Steeleye Span are now playing near-by on the 22nd)

 You may need to Right-Click and choose Save…

 - Songs must be submitted on CD only with artist/artists’ names and song title written on it to the address below.

 - Each entry must be accompanied by a completed entry form and a lyrics sheet.

-- Songs submitted as competition entries must be entirely the creation and the property of the entrant(s).
+- Songs and their tunes submitted as competition entries must be entirely the creation and the property of the entrant(s).

 - Where joint entries are submitted both names must appear on the entry form and the box marked “Joint entry” must be ticked.

 - Songs submitted and recordings thereof remain the property of their creator who shall retain all rights relating to their material (but see rule 10).